By Jorge Mendez Urrea

 In Search of Freedom

 Because Cartagena grew into a major trade center during the 16th and 17th centuries, Spanish ships carrying enslaved Africans often docked there.
-Some of the captives managed to escape.
+Some of the captives managed to break free.
 They fled and established a village 50 kilometers to the southeast, which they called Palenque de San Basilio.
 The word palenque means “walled city.”

 Palenque de San Basilio’s residents embarked on a mission: free all the enslaved people that arrived in Cartagena.
 They were eventually successful.
-In 1691, King Charles II of Spain decreed it an independent settlement as long as it harbored no new runaways.
+In 1691, King Charles II of Spain decreed it an independent settlement as long as it harbored no new escapees.
 This proclamation established Palenque de San Basilio as the first officially free town in the Americas.

 Who Are the Palenqueras?